conventional-changelog-archived-repos/standard-changelog/README.md

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage Status][coveralls-image]][coveralls-url]

-> An opinionated approach to package publishing and CHANGELOG generation, using the workflow outlined in [conventional-changelog-cli](https://github.com/conventional-changelog/conventional-changelog-cli)
+> An opinionated approach to package publishing and CHANGELOG generation using the workflow outlined in [conventional-changelog-cli](hhttps://github.com/conventional-changelog/conventional-changelog-cli#recommended-workflow)

 _how does it work?_

-1. when you land commits on your `master` branch, select the _Squash and Merge_ option.
+1. when you land commits on `master`, select the _Squash and Merge_ option.
 2. add a title and body that follows the [conventional-changelog conventions](https://github.com/stevemao/conventional-changelog-angular/blob/master/convention.md).
 3. when you're ready to release to npm:
   1. checkout `master`.